Save

 Evan Peters discusses his character with Netflix

-An immersive experience: Silenced
+An Immersive Experience: Silenced

-Indeed, “Silenced” runs largely with no sound or only faint, indistinct background noise.
-Tony and his family and friends speak in sign language and, in many scenes, the pace slows down to let Tony write his thoughts in the tiny notebook he keeps on hand to communicate with the other characters (and the viewer).
-This allows the viewers to have an immersive and close-up view of the character.
+Silenced” runs largely with no sound or only faint, indistinct background noise.
+Tony and his family and friends speak in sign language.
+In addition, in many scenes, the pace slows down to allow Tony to write his thoughts in the tiny notebook he carries to communicate with the other characters (and the public).
+This allows the viewers to have an immersive and up-close view of the character.
 They get even closer to his daily life, put themselves in his shoes, and enter his inner world through his lens.

 We tried to elevate and we tried to embrace Tony.
 We tried to give him a voice.
 We tried as best we could to make him resonate with viewers.
 And that seemed to have happened.
-I’m really proud of what we did, not just for Tony, but also for the deaf community.
+I’m really proud of what we did, not just for Tony, but also for the Deaf community.
 That was my mantra.
 We want to make these victims not disappear.

-Director Paris Barclay discusses episode 6 of Dahmer – Monster: The Jeffrey Dahmer Story, with Variety
+Director Paris Barclay discusses Episode 6 of Dahmer – Monster: The Jeffrey Dahmer Story with Variety.

-Whale cries
+Whale Cries

 Warren Ellis in an interview with Variety

-Projection and exorcism
+Projection and Exorcism

 «Even in movies, like Star Wars, you know, I always like the bad guys more, you know?»